charliecalvert/CloudNotes/Assignments/AwsEc2Expert.md

 When you are done, take a screen shot of your elastic IP page on AWS.

+Hint on managing elastic IPs:

+A single Elastic IP can be associated with only one instance at a time.
+When you switch from one instance to another, you might want to follow these steps.

+- Exit from the 1st instance.
+- Disassociate the Elastic IP with the 1st instance.
+- Associate the Elastic IP with the 2nd instance.
+- Sign on the 2nd instance.

 ## Step Two: SSH into your Instance

 On Pristince Ubuntu, navigate to your .ssh directory: